 3. Aim for Maximum Transparency

 Companies that are known for their strong cultures are often very transparent with their employees.
-As an established business, your pay and positions structure should be well defined and made available to every staff member.
+As an established business, your pay and position structure should be well-defined and made available to every staff member.
 Everyone should be clear on what they have to work towards to be promoted and the salary they could earn.

 4. Encourage Video Calls